 Mademoiselle Blanche Monnier

 The disturbing picture above is not a still shot from a horror movie, but rather is a hospital-room photo of Blanche Monnier, a French girl who was kept captive for 25 years in a padlocked, shuttered room where she was forced to live amidst pests, rats, human excrement, and filth.
 Her discovery occurred on May 23, 1901 after the Paris Attorney General received an anonymous letter indicating a woman was being held captive in a home located on a “21 rue de la Visitation” street in a wealthy neighborhood of Poiters, France.

 The anonymous letter read in part:

 “Monsieur Attorney General: I have the honor to inform you of an exceptionally serious occurrence.
 I speak of a spinster who is locked up in Madame Monnier’s house, half starved, and living on a putrid litter for the past twenty-five years – in a word, in her own filth.”

 The letter surprised the police as they knew that 75-year-old widower, Madame Louise Monnier Demarconnay and her son Marcel Monnier, a law-school graduate and previous sub-prefect of Puget Théniers, lived at the address noted in the letter.
-The Monnier family were an upper-middle class family who were honored in the region and hailed from the aristocratic Poitiers family (whom the Paris suburb was named after).
-Her husband, Emile Monnier, who had been the head of a local arts faculty, had died in 1879, many years earlier.
+The Monnier family were an upper-middle class family who hailed from the aristocratic Poitiers family and were honored in the region (the Paris suburb of Poitiers was named after).
+Her husband, Emile Monnier, who had been the head of a local arts faculty, died in 1879, many years earlier.
 The family had even earned the prestigious Committee of Good Works award, a prize honoring citizens who displayed the highest of virtues.
 On the other hand, police recalled that 25 years prior, without drawing any suspicion from the authorities, their daughter, Blanche Monnier, a “joyous and playful” woman with a “wealth of beautiful hair and big, brilliant eyes”, disappeared without a trace when she was 25 years old.